Welcome

 On-line Services

-There are many on-line options for connecting with the UU community.
-Here are a few of them:
+There are many on-line options for connecting with the UU community, including this one where several of our members participate:

-First Universalist Society of Hartland VT – Worship service every Sunday at 10 via Zoom or telephone
+Unitarian Universalist Congregation of the Upper Valley – Worship service every Sunday at 10 via Zoom.

 There are many more to check out in this list provided by the UUA.

-For those who would like to use this time for quiet individual reflection, the UU website offers many resources to explore such as this searchable on-line library.
+For those looking for UU resources for quiet individual reflection, the UU website offers many resources to explore such as this searchable on-line library.